Predef

 These methods support program verification and runtime correctness.

-Tests an expression, throwing an AssertionError
+Tests an expression, throwing an AssertionError if false.

-Tests an expression, throwing an AssertionError
+Tests an expression, throwing an AssertionError if false.

 Calls to this method will not be generated if -Xelide-below

-is greater than ASSERTION
+is greater than ASSERTION.

 - Value Params